 Treatments are very effective.
 Unfortunately, the stigma, shame, and myths surrounding mental disorders prevent many people from getting the help they need.
 Untreated mental illness can lead to unnecessary disability, unemployment, substance abuse, homelessness, inappropriate incarceration, and suicide.

-Fremont Health's inpatient behavioral medicine unit features 20 private patient rooms for persons ages 19 and older.
+Fremont Health's inpatient behavioral health unit features 20 private patient rooms for persons ages 19 and older.
 This unit provides acute care to voluntary and involuntary patients in a safe and therapeutic environment.
 The stabilization of a patient’s psychiatric disorder begins with psychiatric and medical evaluations.
 Treatments may include medications, patient and family education, individual and group therapies.
 These serve as the core of the care we provide.
 Our goal is to provide stabilization and improvement of a patient’s symptoms as quickly as possible.
 Our team of licensed psychiatrists, registered nurses, medical social workers, counselors, behavioral health technicians, and a recreational therapist work together to develop and implement an individualized plan of care that typically includes: